binarykitchen/videomail-client/README.md

 2. `gulp examples` to ignite a static server and
 3. open `https://localhost:8080` in your browser

+(just ignore the invalid certificate warning, this will be fixed soon)

 Best is to study `/examples/contact_form_json.html` which demonstrates how easy it is to integrate the videomail client into your own contact form.

 A live contact form example embracing contact inquiries in direct sign language can be seen at: